xy-241/CS-Notes/content/Hpc/CUDA.md

 > - `blockIdx` → which block this thread belongs to
 > - `blockDim` → the dimension of one block
 > - `threadIdx` → the position (ID) of this thread within its block

+### Wrap
+- Each block contains multiple warps.
+- **Each warp always has 32 threads**, even if you only use part of it.
+If you launch fewer than 32 threads, the remaining lanes in that warp just stay idle, which wastes resources

+>[!tip] Aim for better performance
+> We should always aim for better warp occupancy, since warps are the actual execution units on the GPU.
+>
+> Each block also carries **scheduling overhead** like hardware initialization, resource allocation, and [[GPU#Streaming Multiprocessor|SM scheduling]], so excessively many small blocks hurt performance.

+>[!important] Order of execution
+> The GPU fires multiple blocks in parallel, so the threads don’t come out sequentially.
+Each warp runs 32 threads as one logical unit, so their outputs often look sequential because they execute together, but it’s not guaranteed as `printf` from different warps (and even threads within a warp) can still interleave.

 ## Dimensions of Work
 ---